microsoft/ODBC-Specification/ODBC 4.0.md

       SQLHSTMT StatementHandle,
       SQLUSMALLINT* Col_or_Param_Num);

-SQLNextColumn can first be called only after SQLFetch or SQLFetchScroll returns `SQL_DATA_AVAILABLE`, and as long as SQLNextColumn returns `SQL_DATA_AVAILABLE`.
+SQLNextColumn can first be called only after SQLFetch or SQLFetchScroll returns `SQL_DATA_AVAILABLE`, `SQL_METADATA_CHANGED`, or `SQL_MORE_DATA`, and as long as SQLNextColumn continues to return one of these values.

 The Driver Manager returns `HY010`, Function Sequence Error under the following conditions: